Undefeated Geckos cap off perfect volleyball season with a championship

 “This feels amazing, first championship in my high school career,” said GW middle blocker Bella Clement, whose dominant net play set the tone for the match.

 Near the end of the second set, Tiyan’s Rylee Guzman hit three aces, and the visiting Titans had their largest lead of the match, 24-20.
 But with four set points, a string of Tiyan errors and strong play from GW’s Bonita Castro cost them the lead.
-Trailing 25-24, Castro tapped shot for a winner to the open court.
+With the Geckos trailing 25-24, Castro tapped a shot for a winner to the open court.
 After another Tiyan error, GW arrived at set point.
 Castro, as she had done all season long, leaped and tapped the set-winner.

 “It feels amazing,” Castro said.
 “I was just being confident.
 We kept pushing, even though we were nervous.”